Germany: Surprise resignation puts SPD under pressure – DW – 10/08/2024

 Kühnert's resignation comes at a fraught time for Olaf Scholz's government too.
 In September, the two leaders of the Green Party resigned.
 The party, which is a member of the center-left government in Berlin alongside the SPD and the neoliberal Free Democrats (FDP), had also performed poorly in recent elections.
 Kühnert was then repeatedly confronted with the question of whether he did not also want to take responsibility for the election results.
 To that, Kühnert replied that he would be prepared to step down if it would help the SPD.

 Kühnert had already informed SPD leaders Lars Klingbeil and Saskia Esken of his intention to resign a few days ago.
 Both reacted with dismay, but also understanding.
-Both party chairmen praised Kühnert's work.
-At a press conference in Berlin on Monday, Klingbeil said that he knew that Kühnert's decision had not been easy, but that it was the right move.
+Both party leaders praised Kühnert's work.
+At a press conference in Berlin on Monday, Klingbeil said that he knew that Kühnert's decision had not been easy, but that it had been the right move.
 He had made a decisive contribution to stability in the SPD, said Klingbeil.

 Kühnert: opinionated and left-wing

-Kühnert himself campaigned heavily against the SPD teaming up with the center-right Christian Democratic Union and Christian Social Union (CDU/CSU), the "grand coalition" that had been in government under former CDU Chancellor Angela Merkel.
+Kühnert himself campaigned heavily against the SPD teaming up with the center-right Christian Democratic Union and Christian Social Union (CDU/CSU) to form the "grand coalition" that was in government under former CDU Chancellor Angela Merkel.

 Matthias Miersch takes over from Kühnert